-NOTE The monitor has essential performance requirements associated with blood pressure measurement, oxygen saturation, and temperature measurement.
-In the presence of EM disturbances, the device will display an error code.
-Once the EM disturbances stop the monitor will self-recover and perform as intended.
+NOTE Connex devices have essential performance requirements associated with blood pressure measurement, oxygen saturation, CO2, respiration, ECG, and temperature measurement.
+In the presence of EM disturbances, the device displays an error code.
+Once the EM disturbances stop, the Connex device self-recovers and performs as intended.